palantus/relay/README.md

 ## Features

 - Users with optional keys/passwords.
-- User endpoints (new messages for that user will be POST'ed to that endpoint)
+- User endpoints (new messages for that user will be POST'ed to that endpoint).
 - GraphQL based API with good filtering
 - Self-contained permanent storage of messages (stored in ./data folder using [entitystorage](https://github.com/palantus/entitystorage))
 - Websocket clients.
 Can be used to send messages around in real-time!